 Serengeti National Park

-is the world's largest protected grassland and savannah ecosystem due to the huge financial gain from tourism that supports the country's economy.
-Therefore, by visiting this UNESCO World Heritage site you are assisting in contributing towards the sustainment of the country's economy and the annual migration
+The Serengeti is the world’s largest protected grassland and savannah ecosystem due to the huge financial gain from tourism that supports the country’s economy.
+Therefore, by visiting this UNESCO World Heritage site you are assisting in contributing towards the sustainment of the country’s economy and the annual migration of the wild wildebeest.

 Ngorongoro Conservation Area

 Marked as a World Heritage site, the Ngorongoro Conservation Area is well-populated with wildlife for your African safari experience.
 The crater is the main attraction of this area as it is the world’s largest inactive volcanic caldera.
 Two to three million years ago the volcano exploded and then collapsed in on itself, leaving a large gaping hole where animals roam freely.

 Locally known as Unguja, Zanzibar Island gets most of the headlines, but the archipelago also consists of lush Pemba to the north and many more smaller islands and islets poised in amazingly turquoise seas.
 Visiting the museums and taking a walk through Stone Town is a good way of getting an idea of Zanzibar’s rich and turbulent slave-trade past.
 The architecture will surely fascinate you, as will the street markets.